Gift Icon

 Published by Joe Webster.

-There is no denying that throughout history, cars have had a special place all their own.
-Things like body styles and engine size have changed across the various makes and models found on and off the road.
-You know the different makes – Chevrolet, Dodge, Ford, Chrysler, and so on.
-But do you know the specific differences between all of these?
+There is no denying that throughout history, cars have had a special place.
+Body styles and engine sizes have changed across the various makes and models on and off the road.
+You know the different makes – Chevrolet, Dodge, Ford, Chrysler, etc. But do you know the specific differences between all of these?

 In this installment, we wanted to provide you with a notable Mopar vehicle to compare to the Chevrolet Chevelle and one with a unique history behind it – the Plymouth Roadrunner.
-Mopar does not fall short of unique vehicles, especially during the time that the Chevelle was being manufactured.
+Mopar did not fall short of exceptional cars, especially when the Chevelle was being manufactured.

 The Chevrolet Chevelle – 1964 Through 1978

 The Chevelle is one of Chevy’s most successful nameplates and was manufactured from 1964 through 1978.
 The Chevelle is best known for three different generations of manufacturing – 1964-1967, 1968-1972, and 1973-1977.
-The Chevelle came in body styles which included coupes, sedans, station wagons, and convertibles.
+The Chevelle came in body styles, including coupes, sedans, station wagons, and convertibles.

 The first generation of Chevelle was the only vehicle line introduced by Chevy in 1964 and was meant to fill the gap between the small Chevy II and the full-sized Chevrolet models of the time.
 The Chevelle was first introduced in August 1963 by Semon Emil “Bunkie” Knudsen, a well-known American automobile executive within the industry.

 The first generation Chevelle included notable variants, including the SuperSport (SS), which signaled Chevrolet’s entry into the muscle car battle royale of the time.
-Z-16 SS 396 was a special design that was completed in 1965 at the Kansas City plant.
-Only 200 (technically 201) were built, with the “1” being a custom-convertible created for “Bunkie” Knudsen.
+Z-16 SS 396 was a unique design completed in 1965 at the Kansas City plant.
+Only 200 (technically 201) were built, with the “1” being a custom convertible created for “Bunkie” Knudsen.
 Only 75 of the original 200 built are accounted for.

 A new body style was introduced in 1966, which continued into 1967.
 The Chevelle remained with the trim names of the previously manufactured body styles.